KAT-Advanced-Medical/KAM/docs/Chemical/Chemical.md

 Modules are availbe in zeus and eden.
 WARNING: When you want to remove zone, remove module unit, DO NOT REMOVE HELPER (unit in empty side) if you delete helper, particles will stay in zone.
+You can configure in module it will have particle effects or not.
+Also if particle efects color will be same for every gas tier or custom for each one.

 ## Agents